realm/realm-dart/README.md

 This Realm SDK is implemented as a Dart library and a native code library which is loaded in the application by the user code.

+Flutter Hot Reload is available only when running on the Android x86 Emulator.

+Running on a real Android device always includes the libraries in release mode.

 **This project is in experimental stage, it should not be used in production.**

 ##### The “Dart” name and logo and the “Flutter” name and logo are trademarks owned by Google.